 (Don’t ask me why Lootie is saluting.)

-On the way home, Papi just had to make a couple casts.
+On the way home, Frank just had to make a couple casts.
 No, he’s not drunk.
 Looks are decieving.

 Line-killer.